Are you sure you want to ruin the experience? If you haven't completed the listening session click here to return to the main menu

 "Stop Asian Hate / Yellowface by Ephraim Adamz protests racism and cultural appropriation towards Asian people.
 The spoken-word portion at the beginning discusses the lack of unity between different groups of people who are subjected to oppression.
 The lyrics then focus on specific issues faced by Asian people, including fetishization and sexualization stereotypes.

-The chorus emphasizes the message to stop Asian hate and find a way to work together towards equality.
+The chorus emphasizes the message to stop Asian hate and find a way to work together towards justice.
 There is a use of code-switching in the verses highlighting how Asian people are often reduced to caricatures in the media.
-The lyrics challenge why people feel the need to appropriate cultures they do not understand, and calls for an end to colorism and skin-bleaching in the Asian community.
+The lyrics challenge why people feel the need to appropriate cultures they do not understand, and calls for an end to colorism and anti-blackness in the Asian community.

 Themes also highlight the ways in which systemic racism tries to put different ethnic groups against each other, specifically noting the false "beef" between Black and Asian people.
 The instrumental outro allows for a moment of reflection.